LukeChamberlain/chess/.idea/notes.md

 My name is luke chamberlain and I love programming.
+And I need this now to recommit this to the autograder.